 \subsection{Comparison with Competitive Methods}

-In this section, we present the results of the comparison with state-of-the-art methods on three person retrieval datasets.
+\textbf{Quantitative Results.} In this section, we present the results of the comparison with state-of-the-art methods on three person retrieval datasets.
 In other words, we adapt MRA for pedestrian retrieval and evaluate the effectiveness of our method on CUHK-PEDES, ICFG-PEDES, and RSTPReid datasets.
 In reference, we first obtain the embeddings of all images and texts in the test set, followed by computing the image-to-text similarity.
 For each text, the top $512$ image candidates with the highest similarity to it are selected.
 Then the candidates are re-ranked by the Fusion Encoder.
 As shown in Table~\ref{tab:sota_CUHK}, \ref{tab:sota_ICFG}, \ref{tab:sota_RSTP}, our proposed method achieves SOTA recall rate on all three datasets.
 Note that the Baseline model denotes the model obtained without pretraining and training on the three datasets directly (only ITC, ITM, and MLM is optimized).
-On CUHK-PEDES, the R@1, R@5, and R@10 of ours are $77.21 \%$, $90.66 \%$, and $94.46 \%$ respectively, outperforming the second-place method APTM~\cite{yang2023towards} by $0.68 \%$, $0.64 \%$, and $0.31 \%$.
+On CUHK-PEDES, the R@1, R@5, and R@10 of MRA are $77.21 \%$, $90.66 \%$, and $94.46 \%$ respectively, outperforming the second-place method APTM~\cite{yang2023towards} by $0.68 \%$, $0.64 \%$, and $0.31 \%$.
 Although our mAP is lower than RaSa~\cite{bai2023rasa}, this is because RaSa employs a mixed training strategy of strong and weak positive sample pairs.
 This strategy gives a larger boost to mAP.
 For a fair comparison with other methods, we do not use this strategy.
 As a reference, if we use the mixed training strategy for fine-tuning, the mAP can reach $72.14 \%$.
-We further provide qualitative text-based person retrieval results of our method and Baseline on CUHK-PEDES (see Figure~\ref{fig:result}).
 For ICFG-PEDES, we achieve $68.93 \%$ R@1, obtaining $0.42 \%$ and $3.65 \%$ improvements respectively compared to APTM~\cite{yang2023towards} and RaSa~\cite{bai2023rasa}, while all the other recall rates outperform previous methods.
 On RSTPReid, we obtain $68.15 \%$ R@1, and $53.77 \%$ mAP, higher than all the other methods.
-At the same time, our method has achieved competitive results for R@5 and R@10 compared to previous best two methods.
+At the same time, our method has achieved competitive results, \ie, $86.30 \%$ R@5 and $91.10 \%$ R@10, compared to the previous two best methods.